 Bart Termote – Chief Inspector, National Police Academy

 Patrick Feys – Chief Superintendent, Head of Police of the Local Police zone Dendermonde

 “I’ve been involved in projects like Rainbow – energy savings at Federal Police Channel Plan – tackling radicalisation and terrorism.
 I chose this challenge because we are often faced with the limits of our system: difficult inflow, impossible to get everyone to follow all the necessary training courses, staff motivation, looking for and finding the right man in the right place is difficult, but above all difficult because we always have to guarantee a minimum level of service.
 From my experience with local and federal police, I have the feeling that our organisation cannot adapt to the expectations of the various stakeholders.
 We rely too much on the greatest common denominator, while we should focus on the smallest common multiple.
 Lots of expectations, but little capacity, resources and space to develop new things.

 More information about the Jury coming soon.

-Nicholas Paelinck – President of the Standing Committee of the Local Police, Head of Police of the Westkust Police Zone
+Nicholas Paelinck – First Chief Superintendent, President of the Permanent Commission for the Local Police, Head of Police of the Local Police zone Westkust

-Philip Pirard – First Superintendent of Local Police – Chief constable
+Philip Pirard – First Superintendent, Head of Local Police zone LIMBURG REGION CAPITAL

 A hackathon is a method of creative problem solving.
 It is a time-boxed activity – limited to 2 days in this case, where a number of specific challenges can be addressed by the participating teams.
 The idea is to create usable software or hardware with the goal of demonstrating a functioning tangible prototype or product and a related business model by the end of the event.
 At the end of the hackathon, teams present their results to a panel of judges.